Lizz3108/holbertonschool-printf/README.md

 # _printf

+## Table of Content
+:computer: _printf.c: This is the main code, its function like the a the prinft().

+:computer: function_declaration.c: Contains all the functions that are call in the _printf() file.

+:computer: main.h: Its the header file, contains the prototype of my functions.

+:computer: man_3_printf: This file contains the man page for the function _printf().

 ## Description

 The function _printf() main focuse is to print a output according to a certain format.
 Different way to print a output is to use of format specifier.